zowe/docs-site/docs/user-guide/install-zos.md

    - For how to obtain the convenience build and install it, see [Installing Zowe runtime from a convenience build](install-zowe-zos-convenience-build.md).
    - For how to obtain the SMP/E build and install it, see [Installing Zowe SMP/E Alpha](install-zowe-smpe.md).

-After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime `<RUNTIME_DIR>`, a PDS SAMPLIB member `SZWESAMPE `that contains example JCL, and a PDS load library `SZWEAUTH` that contains load modules.
+After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime `<RUNTIME_DIR>`, a SAMPLIB library `SZWESAMP` that contains sample members, and a load library `SZWEAUTH` that contains load modules.
 The steps to prepare the z/OS environment to launch Zowe are the same irrespective of the installation method.

 ## Stage 3: Configure the Zowe runtime